mcdevzofcZour/heckeruwu/README.md

 You can read more about the Ansible setup in the [official Ansible documentation](https://docs.ansible.com/ansible/2.9/installation_guide/intro_installation.html).

 _In the future, official PPA may change the latest version to 2.10.x or above.
 Since there is a substantial difference between version 2.10 and the required version 2.9.x, the installation may fail.
-If you will get any issues with the Ansible version, please contact the aPuppet development team at https://apuppet.org._
+If you will get any issues with the Ansible version, please contact the Headwind Remote development team at https://headwind-remote.com._

 #### Installed software